 Skills and experience

-You'll also have access to our new multidisciplinary environmental lab, as well as full-scale field facilities off campus, including flood defence schemes, electric vehicles, and an engineering embankment.
+You will also benefit from our new multidisciplinary environmental lab.
+You'll also enjoy full-scale field facilities off campus.
+These include flood defence schemes, electric vehicles, and an engineering embankment.

 You'll study design-focused modules, where you will develop your professional skills, carry out critical reviews, and reflective logs that mirror those used in industry.